tinacms/tina-graphql-gateway/readme.md

 ### Using this repo with the Forestry.io app

 For demonstation purposes I've put the demos in the `apps` folder.
 But the Forestry app needs the `.forestry` files to be in the repo root so you can't hook this repo up to the app as it stands.
+We have another repo [here](https://github.com/forestryio/demo-tina-blocks-graphql) which utilizes the same `.forestry` config